clearwaterstream/LocalizedString/README.md

 sampleString.ToString("en-CA");
 ```

-If no suitable value is found for that locale, a value for "en" will be solicited.
-If no luck, invariant value will be returned.
+If no suitable value is found for that locale, a value for `"en"` will be solicited.
+If no value is found, then invariant value will be returned.